cliex159/fin-risk-mana/_book/01-intro.md

 >Hence, X and Y are not inidependent.

-b.
+### Question b {.unnumbered}

 Prove that correlation is invariant under linear transformations.

 >Let a, b, c, d be constants with ac > 0, then for any random variables X, Y, we have
 $$\begin{align*}